-To properly account for anisotropy, a study was done to predict neutron monitor responses based on an anisotropic behavior.
-This is accomplished by fitting an equation to neutron monitor data over a wide range of rigidities.
-This fitting process allows us to derive the parameters needed for calculating the pitch angle distribution (PAD), which is a measure of the solar flare anisotropy.
-Once the PAD is derived, we can predict neutron monitor responses and compare our results with actual measurements to determine how accurate our fit is.
-This allows us to predict which areas show a higher response than other areas with the same cut-off rigidity.
+To properly account for anisotropy, a study was done to predict neutron monitor responses based on an anisotropic behaviour.
+This is accomplished by fitting a response function to neutron monitor data over a wide range of rigidities.
+This fitting process allows the derivation of the parameters needed for calculating the pitch angle distribution (PAD), which is a measure of the solar flare anisotropy.
+Once the PAD is derived, neutron monitor responses can be predicted and compared with actual measurements to determine how accurate the fit is.
+This allows the prediction of areas showing a higher response than other areas with the same cut-off rigidity.

 The anisotropy analysis technique includes a least squares fitting procedure which allows the selection of an optimum solution for each of the time intervals considered during the event.
 For this technique to be successful, data must be selected from many neutron monitor stations that are widely separated in longitude and latitude.
 The responses of NM stations over a wide range of rigidities are required to determine the particle anisotropy and its axis of symmetry.
 This technique assumes that the response of neutron monitors to solar protons takes the form shown in equation (6).
-[13]
+[14]